aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/creating-reading-and-saving-projects/_index.md

 ## **Working With Encodings**
 Aspose.Tasks for .NET provides support for the encoding of MPX files.
 The following code example shows the encoding settings.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-WorkingWithEncodings-WorkingWithEncodings.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-CreatingReadingAndSaving-WorkingWithEncodings.cs" >}}